 Tons of fun activities for each of the five senses with hands-on exploration, songs, books, art projects, and much more.

 A natural playground contains elements from nature, such as trees, grass, rocks, sand, and water.
 It's a great place for both active play and creative play.

-Getting your kids to help clear autumn leaves will make it less of a chore.
+Get your kids to help clear autumn leaves and make it less of a chore.
 Here are some ideas to make it more fun for both of you.